Active: Supreme Court asked to block the Biden administration’s unconstitutional minimum wage hike and overtime rules for federal permit holders.

 This arrangement has been a longtime boon and an industry standard for those with the expertise to navigate America’s wilderness for the benefit of millions of tourists every year.

-A new federal rule, however, threatens to wipe out the entire business model for Duke and thousands of other outfitting firms like his in 2022, before the snow even melts.
+A new federal rule, however, threatened to wipe out the entire business model for Duke and thousands of other outfitting firms like his in 2022, before the snow even melted.

 Because Colorado’s rivers flow through federal land, rafting businesses depend on special use permits permitted by federal law.
 The outfitters pay the federal government a fixed percentage of service fees in exchange for a yearly lease to conduct rafting trips on lands owned or managed by the federal government.

-Unlike a shift worker at a manufacturing facility or a grocery store with regular hours, the new wage mandate simply doesn’t make sense for a workplace structure in which back-to-back rafting trips can take days.
+Unlike for a shift worker at a manufacturing facility or a grocery store with regular hours, the new wage mandate simply didn’t make sense for a workplace structure in which back-to-back rafting trips can take days.
 Nor do these workers qualify for any other federal benefits.

-Without the flexibility to pay wilderness guides per-trip wages, employers will be left with little choice but to cut the length of trips, cut the guides’ hours, or radically raise fees.
-Bottom line, they must restrict access to the outdoors to only the very wealthy who can pay more, or else go out of business.
+Without the flexibility to pay wilderness guides per-trip wages, employers were left with little choice but to cut the length of trips, cut the guides’ hours, or radically raise fees.
+Bottom line, they had to restrict access to the outdoors to only the very wealthy who can pay more, or else go out of business.

 A rule that forces wage policy on anyone who uses federal land is bad enough.
 But the way it went on the books is corrosive to the rule of law.